29 small children’s bedroom ideas to make your kids’ tiny space stylish and functional without being cluttered

 Stack floor cushions up and store them on top of wardrobes when not in use to give you more space for playing games.

-Don’t upgrade your child's toddler bed until the last minute.
+Don’t upgrade your child's toddler bed until you really have to.
 Most cots convert into toddler beds and you’ll be amazed at the difference in size they are compared to a standard single.

 Working with small kids bedroom ideas doesn’t mean a child will accumulate fewer belongings.
 In fact, younger children’s toys are notoriously larger than big kid versions, so it’s time to get savvy with storage.
 Encourage tidiness in a small space by ensuring storage is easily accessible and within reach for little ones.

 'Under-bed is the unsung hero of storage spaces.
 It’s simply one of the smartest and easiest ways to add masses of storage without it cluttering your room.
-Although many beds are now designed with built-in drawers, there are ways to create something similar if you’re looking to utilise the "dead" space,' says Rachal.
+Although many beds are now designed with built-in drawers, there are ways to create something similar if you’re looking to utilise the "dead" space,' says Rachal at Sharps.

 'Baskets and boxes are an obvious choice but make sure you measure the width and height of the space first.
 When selecting containers go for products with wheels to guarantee an easy glide and opt for longer models that can be used from each end of the bed.'